harper0201/harper0201.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Welcome to my channel!
+I've curated my favorite quotations from Albert Camus's book, 'The Myth of Sisyphus,' because I believe it captures the essence of life.
+The metaphor of Sisyphus, condemned to endlessly push a boulder up a hill, resonates deeply with the human experience and the perpetual quest for meaning.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Sisyphus.webp
+  content: about_einstein.md
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+`"`The gods had condemned Sisyphus to ceaselessly rolling a rock to the top of a mountain, whence the stone would fall back of its own weight.
+They had thought with some reason that there is no more dreadful punishment than futile and hopeless labor.`"`

+`"`Yea and I beheld Sisyphus in strong torment, grasping a monstrous stone with both his hands.
+He was pressing thereat with hands and feet, and trying to roll the stone upward toward the brow of the hill.
+But oft as he was about to hurl it over the top, the weight would drive him back, so once again to the plain rolled the stone, the shameless thing.
+And he once more kept heaving and straining, and the sweat the while was pouring down his limbs, and the dust rose upwards from his head.`"`

+`"`I leave Sisyphus at the foot of the mountain.
+One always finds one's burden again.
+But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
+He too concludes that all is well.
+This universe henceforth without a master seems to him neither sterile nor futile.
+Each atom of that stone, each mineral flake of that night-filled mountain, in itself, forms a world.
+The struggle itself toward the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy.`"`